by John Woodward

 Gender identity: According to the American Psychological Association, ‘Gender identity refers to a person’s internal sense of being male, female or something else.’
 It is distinct from either sex or gender.
 Activists claim it is a person’s ‘internal sense of gender.’
 They also assert that it’s more than just male or female; it’s fluid and there is a spectrum of various options beyond man and woman, like ‘gender fluid,’ ‘intergender,’ or ‘non-binary.’ “

-As it is useful to distinguish some basic terminology related to sex and gender, its is important to be precise concerning different facets of one’s identity.
+As it is useful to distinguish some basic terminology related to sex and gender, it is important to be precise concerning different facets of one’s identity.

 2. We have a biological (sexual) identity as male or female (Gen. 1:27).

 3. Our psychological identity has been shaped by positive and negative life experiences.
 Over the years we differentiate ourselves from others in the context of social interaction with family and friends.
 (Compare Matthew 16:13-17, as presented in GFI’s Exchanged Life Conference, session 1.)
-Our psychological identity is affected by our unique version of the flesh…and is subject to change.
+Our psychological identity is affected by our unique version of the flesh and is subject to change.
 Gender identity is an aspect of psychological identity.
-(Subjective “gender” first emerged in the humanities wing of secular universities in the 1970’s.)

 4. Spiritual identity: Our essential, ultimate identity is spiritual.
-If we have been regenerated try God’s Spirit through redemption, then we have a new, grace-based, secure, positive and unchangeable identity!
+If we have been regenerated by God’s Spirit through redemption, then we have a new, grace-based, secure, positive and unchangeable identity in Jesus Christ!
 (1 John 3:1-3).